 Selling a gift is a great way to turn it into cash.
-Craigslist, eBay and Amazon are all great places to take into consideration when selling.
+Craigslist, eBay and Amazon are all great places to consider when selling.

 When selling on Craigslist, you'll want to make sure you make the item look great in the ad.
 You'll also want to be prepared to negotiate with potential buyers and make sure to keep your safety in mind.
-Ed Rhee does a the selling dos and don'ts of Craigslist.
+Ed Rhee did a fantastic job of running down .

 Before listing an item on eBay make sure to check the dollar amount that similar auctions have earned.
-This will help you in determining if it's going to be worth listing your item.
-You can find out how to check an value of an item on eBay in.
+This will help you determine if it's going to be worth listing your item.
+You can find outin this post by Nicole Cozma.

 One benefit to selling on Craigslist over eBay or Amazon is the lack of fees.
 Since you're doing the legwork when selling on Craigslist, you don't have to share your earnings.
 With eBay, you can expect to pay fees to both eBay and PayPal (should you use it to process payment).

 What do you do with a gift card you won't use?
 You sell it!
 You can sell any gift card to a site like Card Pool to get a percentage of its face value.
-Read more about selling a gift card, along with a trick for turning the prepaid credit cards into cash .
+If you happened to receive a prepaid Visa card, you can always use a Square reader to pay yourself the balance.

 It's a good idea to do your research before returning an item to a store.
 The first thing you'll need to know is where the item was purchased.
 The easiest way to determine this is to ask the gift giver.
 Or if you're afraid you'll offend someone, simply search the probable store's Web site.
 If you're unable to find it on the site, try calling the store to double-check.
 Sometimes items are available in a few stores and never added to the Web site.

 Walmart's return policy for an item without a receipt is to issue a store credit.
 Target's policy only states that "returns without a receipt may be limited."
-Best Buy's policy clearly states you'll need to have some form of receipt in order to return an item.
-Most retailers will have a link to its return policy at the bottom of its Web pages.
+Best Buy's policy requires a valid ID when proof of purchase isn't available.

 Donating an unwanted gift is a feel-good way of getting rid of the gift.
 Not only do you free up space in your closet, but you also get to help someone else out.
-Depending on what the item is you'll want to find a proper service or individual to donate it to.on vetting charities to make sure your item is going to be used.
+Depending on what the item is, you'll want to find a proper service or individual to donate it to.on vetting charities to make sure your item will be used.
 It's easy to get caught up in the giving spirit and give your item(s) to a charity that isn't all that charitable.